 d) You must not donate if, in the last three months, you have had anal sex with a new sexual partner.
 For the purpose of donor selection, a new partner is someone that you have not had sex with before or a previous partner with whom you have restarted a sexual relationship.

 If you are in a sexual relationship with one partner only, you can donate once it is three months from the date of first sexual contact, even if you are having anal sex.

 Partner risk criteria

 You must not donate for at least three months after sexual contact with a partner who is, or you think may be:

 b) A hepatitis B carrier.

 d) A partner who has ever received money or drugs for sex.

 e) A partner who has ever injected, or been injected with, drugs: even a long time ago or only once.
 This includes bodybuilding drugs, injected tanning agents and injected chemsex drugs.
-You may be able to give if a doctor prescribed the drugs
+You may be able to give if a doctor prescribed the drugs.

 There is a small risk of Zika virus being transmitted via sexual contact.
 Although the risk is very low, we have a requirement to ask all donors an extra question in order to reduce the risk of Zika virus in blood donation.
-This question will be asked during the donor screening process on the clinic.
+This question will be asked during the donor screening process at the clinic.